In this world, intuition meets creativity, turning art into a practice of reflection and renewal.

 Maya Nicole is a self-taught intuitive artist from New York.
 She explores emotions, identity, and transformation through layered mixed-media pieces, combining paint, pastel, broken mirrors, gemstones, and other textures.
 Her work is tactile, sensory, and designed to reflect the human experience—vulnerability, resilience, and self-discovery.
 Her art serves as a medium for transmuting complex emotions, embracing authenticity and empowering others to reflect and connect deeply with their own experiences.

 With a background in international business and professional experience in experiential marketing, digital strategy, and community programming, Maya brings the ability to design and lead workshops, exhibitions, and collaborative projects.
 She has partnered with cultural institutions and brands like the Brooklyn Public Library, Kin Euphorics, Blick Art Materials, and Drink Wynk to create immersive experiences that connect audiences to themselves and each other.
+She has also curated events at Black owned businesses like; The Juicy Box Bar, WRLD STUDIOS, BedStuy Art House to name a few!
+It’s always important to shout out those in the same lane as you.

 Alongside her practice, Maya runs Studio 51, a Brooklyn-based art studio and community space with deep roots.
 Once a residential basement, she transformed it into a hub of creativity with hand-painted murals, lime-washed walls, and thrifted design details.
-Studio 51 is both her personal sanctuary for making art and a gathering space “for the free thinkers,” hosting open studios, vinyl listening nights, intimate dinners, and immersive events.
+Studio 51 is both her personal sanctuary for making art and a gathering space “for the free thinkers,” hosting open studios, vinyl listening nights, intimate dinners, and immersive events via Peerspace.

 The Artist and Her Practice